 A recent example is the trial at Rutgers.
 When you watch the interviews with Dharun Ravi he was clearly very much in denial and couldn’t believe that he got convicted.
 To tape someone with a web cam was not a big deal to him.
 Maybe this verdict will wake him up that you have to take responsibility for what you say and tweet.
 Kids should know that is is never ok to take videos or photos of other people without their permission and to share them without permission.
 This type of activity is wrong and such actions can have a very bad bullying effect even when not originally intended as such.

 Another important anti bullying tips is to monitor your child’s online interactions.
 There is such a wide world and the online internet can be full of predators if your child is unsuspecting.
 Make sure you know what apps they are using and have had a conversation about online safety and rules.
 The rise of social media seems to make many more comfortable saying vicious things they might not say in person.
 This digital abuse is even worse as the victim sees that many will turn a blind eye.
 Make sure they know they can come to you with any questions or concerns.

 “Talk with your kids about cyberbullying and other online issues regularly.
 Know the sites your kids visit and their online activities.
 Ask where they’re going, what they’re doing, and who they’re doing it with.
 Tell your kids that as a responsible parent you may review their online communications if you think there is reason for concern.
 Installing parental control filtering software or monitoring programs are one option for monitoring your child’s online behavior, but do not rely solely on these tools.”-stopbullying.gov

 Keep Communication Open

+Whether it is social bullying, verbal bullying, or physical bullying, these negative behaviors are all unacceptable.
 Communication is the key to preventing children from bullying and being bullied.
+Together we can create a positive change.
 Do you have any anti bullying tips or stories to share?